frpboy/sahakar-accounts/FINAL_IMPLEMENTATION_REPORT.md

 **Status:** Completed & Production Ready

 ## 📋 Executive Summary
 Following a comprehensive analysis of the codebase, several critical gaps were identified where "mock" data or incomplete logic was being used in place of production-ready implementations.
-These areas specifically affected the **Google Sheets Sync**, **Cash Flow Reporting**, and **Audit Logs**.
+These areas specifically affected **Export Logs**, **Cash Flow Reporting**, and **Audit Logs**.

 All identified issues have been resolved, and the system is now fully connected to the database with robust logic.